Laura-lc/project/README.md

 		removing the empty lines and useless spaces, etc.

 		This is to make it easier to calculate this metric and also the word frequency metrics.
-		The scripts used to format/clean the comment bodies is shown the formatCommentBodies.ipynb
+		The scripts used to format the comment bodies is shown the formatCommentBodies.ipynb

 		Finally, we calculated this metric using script commentUniqueness.ipynb

 ### **2.5  Word Frequency Rank of Comments**

 		In this metric, we used the comments that have been formatted/cleaned by using formatCommentBodies.ipynb